Murgator/fivem-donation-script-tip4serv/README.md

 ## Setting up commands on Tip4Serv

-***Before setting up your commands on Tip4serv.com, you should know that they work in your server's console (not ingame as a player).***
+***Before setting up your commands on Tip4serv.com, you should know that command work in your server's console (not ingame as an admin).***

 ***If your framework does not offer any console commands you will have to create them see bottom of page.***